 In order to continue, it is necessary to explicitly express this dichotomy in common Christian language by endeavoring to put that language back into context of the Kingdom of God: The kingdoms of men are “worldly” institutions that are centered on “the flesh”.
 They appeal to the things of our flesh.
 They exercise authority over our flesh.
 They entice us with wanton covetousness of socialist meat, benefits, creature comforts, daily bread, safety, security, fiat wealth, and authoritarian organization to partake in all of these things in a systematic way.
-These kingdoms change the nature of society in a spiritual way, causing the people to be dead and born of the flesh.
+These kingdoms change the nature of society in a spiritual way, causing the people to be dead and born of the flesh, carnally minded to seek after the creature comforts at the expense of their neighbor.
 The Kingdom of God, however, is of the Spirit causing redeemed men to be born of the Spirit so that they can retake their self-control and other fruits of the Spirit, and to seek to serve their neighbor by sacrificing and laying their lives down for their neighbor while they had previously only required their neighbor’s taxed contribution to provide for their civil society in their greed.
 These images will be useful in further exploring the Biblical concepts surrounding the Gospel in accurate context.